 You need to prepare financially before becoming a parent, and that means knowing and budgeting for the significant costs you are going to face.

 Between the last few months of prenatal care and your baby's first year of life, you could end up paying thousands of dollars in medical bills.
 Take a close look at your health insurance policy to understand what it covers and what you will need to pay.

-If you have an HMO plan, you'll likely only need to cover the co-pay for each office visit and the larger co-pay for the hospital stay.
-Under an indemnity plan, you'll probably be stuck paying the full deductible or potentially even the out-of-pocket maximum for the year.
+If you have an HMO plan, you will likely only need to cover the co-pay for each office visit and the more significant co-pay for a hospital stay.
+Under an indemnity plan, you will probably be stuck paying the full deductible or potentially even the out-of-pocket maximum for the year.

 Once you know how much your medical costs will be, start saving.
 Putting pre-tax dollars into a flexible spending account or health savings account through your employer will shield that money from being taxed.

 Loss of income

 Research what maternity and parental benefits are available to you when you take time off from work after having your baby.
 Some companies generously offer maternity leave with full pay for a specific number of weeks.
 Others just put you on short-term disability, which typically pays 60% to 70% of your regular wage, for six to eight weeks.
 You also may be eligible for up to 12 weeks of unpaid leave under the Family Medical Leave Act.